vyperlang/vyper/docs/vyper-by-example.rst

 .. literalinclude:: ../examples/auctions/blind_auction.vy
   :language: python
-  :lines: 23-25
+  :lines: 22-24

 One key difference is that, because Vyper does not allow for dynamic arrays, we have limited the number of bids that can be placed by one address to 128 in this example.
-Bidders who wanted to make more than this maximum number of bids would need to do so from multiple addresses.
+Bidders who want to make more than this maximum number of bids would need to do so from multiple addresses.